 Email domain changes

 MYOB Security Operations are currently reviewing internal mail servers and improving DMARC compliance across MYOB.
-As part of this commitment to improved email security, they have recommended changes to the PayGlobal domains on our mail servers; we will be decommissioning some existing domains, and modifying configuration to send only from the mail.myobpayglobal.com domain.
+As part of this commitment to improved email security, they recommended changes to the PayGlobal domains on our mail servers.
+We have decommissioned some existing domains, and modified configuration to send only from the mail.myobpayglobal.com domain.

 What is DMARC and why MYOB is investing resource to fix DMARC across all domains?